Übersetzung durch den Sprachendienst des Bundesministeriums der Finanzen.

 6. the process end time or process abort time,

-8. the serial number of the electronic record-keeping system and the serial number of the security module.
+8. the serial number of the electronic record-keeping system and the serial number of the certified technical security system and

-The times specified in sentence 2 nos 1 and 6, the transaction number specified in sentence 2 no 2, and the check sum specified in sentence 2 no 7 must be established by the security module in a tamper-proof way.
+The times specified in sentence 2 nos 1 and 6, the transaction number specified in sentence 2 no 2, the checksums specified in sentence 2 no 7 and the signature counter specified in sentence 2 no 9 must be established by the security module in a tamper-proof way.
 The transaction number must be constructed in such a way that any gaps in transaction records are detectable.

 Section 3